Managing difficult feelings

 www.wf-i-can.co.uk

-Offers information, support and self-care tips on a range of topics plus a one-to-one online chat service (see website for times or to arrange a chat).
+Offers trusted information, support and self-care tips on a range of topics and worries.
+There’s also monthly challenges and a gallery to share your creativity.

 Help us improve wakefield.gov.uk